maunope/rgbpi_utils/joystick_order_fix/README.md

 ## How to use:
 - **ONLY USE WITH RGBPU JAMMA CARDS** this script hasn't been tested on any othe device, plus, it's only useful there
-- copy `fix_joystick_order.py` to `/opt/rgbpi/ui/`, backup `/opt/rgbpi/autostart.sh` and replace it with `autostart.sh` from this repo, enjoy consisten joystick assignment :-)
+- installer installs, uninstaller uninstalls. fix will be effective from next reboot.

 ## Todo:
-- prepare install/uninstall scripts
+-  ~~prepare install/uninstall scripts~~